Baby food: Health

 As a global public health recommendation, the World Health Organization recommends that infants should be exclusively breastfed for the first six months of life to achieve optimal growth, development and health.
 Most six-month-old infants are physiologically and developmentally ready for new foods, textures and modes of feeding.
 Experts advising the World Health Assembly have provided evidence that introducing solids earlier than six months increases babies' chances of illness, without improving growth.

 One of the health concerns associated with the introduction of solid foods before six months is iron deficiency.
 The early introduction of complementary foods may satisfy the hunger of the infant, resulting in less frequent breastfeeding and ultimately less milk production in the mother.
 Because iron absorption from human milk is depressed when the milk is in contact with other foods in the proximal small bowel, early use of complementary foods may increase the risk of iron depletion and anemia.

 In Canada sodium content in infant food is regulated; strained fruit, fruit juice, fruit drink, and cereal cannot be sold if sodium has been added (excluding strained desserts).
 Foods naturally containing sodium are limited to 0.05 - 0.25 grams per 100 grams of food, depending on the type of infant food.

 If there is a family history of allergies, one may wish to introduce only one new food at a time, leaving a few days in between to notice any reactions that would indicate a food allergy or sensitivity.
 This way, if the child is unable to tolerate a certain food, it can be determined which food is causing the reaction.

 Meeting the nutritional needs of infants as they grow is essential for their healthy development.
 Feeding infants inappropriately or insufficiently can cause major illnesses and affect their physical and mental development.
 Educational campaigns that share information on when to introduce solid foods, appropriate types of foods to feed an infant, and hygiene practices are effective at improving these feeding practices.

 Nutritional needs and the amount of food

-Newborns need a diet of breastmilk or infant formula.
-About 40% of the food energy in these milks comes from carbohydrates, mostly from a simple sugar called lactose.